the urge to improve is what makes the difference

 Each year the research project visits a rapidly developing country in order to explore investment opportunities for companies with international aspirations.
 Destination of choice for 2019 is Mexico.

 The Mexican economy is typified as a free market economy, the size of which amounts to the second largest in the continent of South America and the eleventh largest of the world by purchasing power parity.
 In the past hundred years, the Mexican economy has changed a lot.
 Agriculture became less and less important as opposed to the industrial sector, which has grown substantially in size.
 Today, Mexico is a country with a service economy where retail trade and tourism are important.
 The country is a significant oil and gas producer, and among the world’s largest producers of coffee, sugar, maize, oranges, avocados and lime.
-Mexico is the world’s fifth-largest producer of beer and, unsurprisingly, the world’s number one producer of tequila.
+Mexico is the world’s fifth-largest producer of beer and the world’s only producer of tequila.

 Throughout recent years, the Mexican economy has experienced macroeconomic stability.
 This has caused a reduction in both inflation and interest rates and has increased the output per capita.
 Most of this economic growth is effectuated through the rapidly developing modern industrial and service sectors.
 Furthermore, the Mexican infrastructure has improved through increased competition in ports, railroads, telecommunications, electricity generation, natural gas distribution and airports.
 In terms of natural resources, the country has significant hydrocarbons and mineral reserves.
 In 2016, its oil reserves were estimated at 10.8bn barrels, equivalent to 0.6% of global reserves.
 The mining sector is among the global top ten of sixteen key minerals.
 It is the biggest producer of silver and it also has a significant output of gold and copper.